dlee129/dlee129.github.io/README.md

-# David Lee's Website!

 ## Welcome to my Website!
 Here is a sample of my work [Color Game](https://github.com/dlee129/ColorGame/index.html) that uses HTML, CSS, and Javascript to be a game in which the user has to guess the shade of the color based on the given rbg attributes.

 ### About Me

-I am a graduate from Queens College with my Bachelor's in Computer Science!
+My name is David Lee and I am a graduate from Queens College with my Bachelor's in Computer Science!
 Throughout my 4 years of studying Computer Science at Queens College, I have taken many different types of courses and have come to enjoy Computer Science as a whole.
 I am always looking to learn new technologies and evolve as a programmer.

 ### Projects